 Philips HD4928/01 is one of the best induction stoves we have tried out.
 It comes with a 2100-watt heating element and has a 6A power plug.

 The induction stove comes with 5 main programs.
-They are roti/dosa, gravy, stir fry, slow cook and pressure cook.
-In programs like roti/dosa, the maximum temperature that can be set is restricted to a maximum of 180 °C/1300 watts.
+They are roti/dosa, gravy, stir fry, slow cook, and pressure cook.
+In programs like roti/dosa, the maximum temperature that can be set is restricted to 180 °C/1300 watts.
 On the other hand, programs such as gravy can be set to their highest power.
 In addition, you can manually set the timer and temperature too.
 The timer can be set up to 3 hours, which is helpful when you want to keep food warm or when you want to slow cook.

 Overall, being quick, with easy touch controls and an aesthetic appeal, Philips HD4928/01 is one of the best options to consider.

 |Fairly quick at cooking and boiling.|

 |Has useful functions like heat milk which boils milk preventing spillage|

 |Comes with a 16 A plug which many people may not have easy access to.|

 One of the advantages of Amazon Basics products is that they are of pretty good quality and competitively priced too.
 We found the Amazon Basics kettle too as the best budget-friendly option.